auth0/lock/README.md

 [Auth0](https://auth0.com) is an authentication broker that supports social identity providers as well as enterprise identity providers such as Active Directory, LDAP, Google Apps, Salesforce.

-The Auth0 Lock makes it easy to integrate SSO in your app.
+Lock makes it easy to integrate SSO in your app.
 You won't have to worry about:

 * Having a professional looking login dialog that displays well on any resolution and device.
 * Finding the right icons for popular social providers.